 A national registry of donors has been established to ensure the right for children that are conceived by donor sperm to know the identity of the donor when reaching the age of majority (in Norway, 18 years).
 Sperm from one donor can be used until 8 children are born, in up to 6 different families.
-This is not legally established, but follows from a circular from the Directorate of Health.
+This is not legally established but follows from a circular from the Directorate of Health.

-There is no legal provisions on the subject.
 In practice basic physical and ethnic resemblance (skin colour) is taken into account.